spyder-ide/spyder/Announcements.md

 # Minor release to list

-**Subject**: [ANN] Spyder 5.0.2 is released!
+**Subject**: [ANN] Spyder 5.0.3 is released!

 Hi all,

-On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **5.0.2** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases
+On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **5.0.3** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases

-This release comes more than three weeks after version 5.0.1 and it contains the following important fixes:
+This release comes one week after version 5.0.2 and it contains the following important fixes:

-* Fix error when restarting kernels.
-* Fix outline, folding and go-to-defintion when Kite is installed.
-* Make Plots pane show again separate plots generated in different consoles.
+* Fix Help pane in the macOS installer.
-* Fix preferences error when following Kite's tutorial.
+* Add rtree as a dependency for our pip packages.

-In this release we fixed 14 issues and merged 19 pull requests that amount to more than 60 commits.
+In this release we fixed 4 issues and merged 8 pull requests that amount to more than 30 commits.
 For a full list of fixes, please see our [Changelog](https://github.com/spyder-ide/spyder/blob/5.x/CHANGELOG.md).

 Don't forget to follow Spyder updates/news on the project's